The limits to growth

 Why produce garbage if it is thrown away?

 Wealthy countries are throw-away societies.
 There is an excessive use of disposable items.
 Why should we recycle garbage when we can use more durable goods?
 Why are there so many packaging materials?
 For instance, liquids be transported in tanks and consumers could fill up their bottles at the supermarket.
 Why isn’t anybody dong this?
-Marketeers believe that the packaging and not the content is what makes a product unique.
-This is irrational.
+It might be because marketeers believe that the packaging and not the content is what makes a product unique.
 The amount of packaging can be reduced significantly.

 There may be no other option than to curb polluting activities, the consumption of raw materials and carbon emissions.
 Frivolous consumption may need to be banned if it uses too many scarce resources.
 Harmful activities that are difficult to end may need to be taxed and the proceeds of these taxes may be used to reduce taxes on labour, so that labour can replace energy and materials consumption where possible.
 These changes can make it more attractive to recycle and to make products longer lasting.
 Tariffs may need to be put on products from countries that do not comply to these standards.